codersMom/angular100-labs-2020-06-22/Ch10-Forms/1template/README.md

     Online folder of files:
     https://github.com/JudyLipinski/angular100-labs/tree/master/Ch10-Forms/1template

 3. Modify the AlbumService to include the use of HttpClient's put.
 We will use this to save the data changes.
-You can copy the content from **code-for-album-service.txt**
+You can copy the content from **code-for-album-service.txt** - make sure you include the correct ES6 imports

     ![](../screenshots/1-new-album-servce-methods.png)

 4. Modify your **album-details.component.html** file so that you pass the album as a query parameter to the Edit component.
 This is possible through the following notation - passing an object with the property **albumToEdit** and the value is the object as a JSON string using the pipe operator.